ht-diva/gwasstudio/docs/README.md

 ## 2.1 Input

-GWASSTUDIO requires as input a query file containing information about the studies to retrieve.
+GWASStudio requires as input a query file containing information about the studies to retrieve.

 ### 2.1.1 Query file